diliscia/stm_accessibilty_review/README.md

 ### Vehicle and Stops Accessibility by Routes
 - Over 92% of the routes have a high percentage (75-100%) of `boardable stops`, that means that the chances to board from an `adequate stop` are really high doesn't matter in wich route you are traveling.
 - On the other hand, the vehicle availability (trips) is good, but not as good as the stops.
 71% of the routes have more than 50% of `accessible vehicles`, but just 28% of the routes have a high percentage (75-100%).
-This meas than even if you are in an `adequate stop` you may catch an `inadequate vehicle`.
-This means that the offer of accessible vehicles must increse to catch up with the stops.
+- This meas than even if you are in an `adequate stop` you may catch an `inadequate vehicle`.

 ![](chart/VehStoAcc.png)

+# STM Metro Accessibility

 ### Metro Stations Accessibility Based on Wheelchair Boarding